pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 ## Interviews
 TBC – Gill
 Facilitators and barriers to stewardship functions and prescribing.
+-->

 # Bringing it all together
 We are currently working to synthesize what we have learnt and develop behaviour change interventions.
 This involves

-- Reviewing barriers and facilitators of stewardship
+- reviewing barriers and facilitators of stewardship
-- Identifying mechanisms of change and behaviour change techniques
+- identifying mechanisms of change and behaviour change techniques
-- Collaborating with practitioners to decide how best to deliver behaviour change techniques in terms of feasibility and acceptability.
+- collaborating with practitioners to decide how best to deliver behaviour change techniques in terms of feasibility and acceptability.

 # Resources